lvl99link/PSGameJam2024-1/README.md

 # Pirate Software Game Jam 2024-1
-This is Team <untitled>'s entry to the 2024's first Pirate Software Game Jam!
+This is Team Pectin's entry to the 2024's first Pirate Software Game Jam!

 This readme will be updated with a logline, controls/mechanics instructions, and credits when all that is finalized.

 ## What am I playing?
+A couch competitive game of high velocity slime splitting!
 <insert elevator pitch here>

 ## Controls